Are you looking for a New Year’s Eve filled with music, fireworks, and tradition? If so, then Scotland is the place for you.

 If your budget is a little tight this year, then you’ll want to make your way to Inverness for the Red Hot Highland Fling.
 Held at the Northern Meeting Park, this is the biggest free Hogmanay celebration in Scotland.
 The festival allows people to start the new year on a festive note, no matter their financial situation.

+When it comes to New Years Eve, Scotland knows how to throw a celebration.
 The festive season is unlike any other, especially when it comes to decorations.
 This means that you’ll need a safe and reliable place to store them during the year once January arrives.
-The good news is that you can find the perfect storage solution at Len's Self Storage, where storage units are available in a variety of sizes.
+The good news is that you can find the perfect storage solution at Len's Self Storage, with storage units available in a variety of sizes.

-Being based in both Edinburgh and Glashow means that there are self storage units for everyone, so give us a call today!
+We have storage facilities in Edinburgh and Glasgow, meaning that there are self storage units for everyone, so give us a call today!